Abahani Limited Dhaka: A period of uncertainty (1992–2006)

-Since 1995, Abahani failed had to win the Dhaka League title for the next five years, which was the longest the club had been without a league title since inception.
-Abahani's rivalry with Mohammedan SC also lost its past popularity, this saw a major reduction in the clubs fanbase in the following years.
-In 2000, alongside the inconsistent Dhaka Premier Division League, the Bangladesh football federation arranged the National Football Championship, where clubs from all over the country took part in.
-Monem Munna who was named the Abahani's team manager following his retirement and ex-club captain turned coach Amalesh Sen, lead Abahani to winning both trophies in 2000, while also managing to retain the Dhaka League title, in 2001.
+Since 1995, Abahani failed had to win the league title for the next five years, which was the longest the club had been without a league title since inception.
+Abahani's rivalry with Mohammedan SC also lost its past popularity, this saw a major reduction in the club's fanbase in the following years.
+In 2000, alongside the inconsistent Dhaka Premier Division League, which replaced the First Division as top-tier in 1993, the BFF arranged the National League, where clubs from all over the country took part in.
+Monem Munna who was named Abahani's team manager following his retirement and ex-club captain turned coach Amalesh Sen, lead Abahani to winning both trophies in 2000, while also managing to retain the Premier Division title, in 2001.
 Munna also guided the club to hattrick Federation Cup titles from 1997 till 2000, alongside different coaches.
 Nonetheless, Munna health deteriorated the following few years, making him unable to play an active role in the club.
-On 9 June 2005, 38 year old Monem Munna passed away due to kidney failure, while being technical advisor of the football committee.
-In 2006, the Dhaka League was made the country's second-tier after 58 years of existence as the top-tier, and although Abahani were crowned league champions 11 previous times, they failed win the league during its final three years, falling behind Mohammedan SC and Brothers Union.
+On 9 June 2005, 38-year-old Monem Munna died due to kidney failure, while being technical advisor of the football committee.
+In 2007, the Premier Division was made the country's second-tier after 58 years of existence as the top-tier, and although Abahani were crowned league champions 11 previous times, they failed win the league during its final three years, falling behind Mohammedan and Brothers Union.

 Bangladesh Premier League era (2007–present)

 In 2007, the Bangladesh Football Federation introduced the B.League, as the country's first ever professional football league.
-In order to end their league title drought, Abahani appointed Argentine Andrés Cruciani, who brought in Argentine trio Mariano Caporale, Mariano Sanchez and Hector Parodi.
+To end their league title drought, Abahani appointed Argentine Andrés Cruciani, who brought in Argentine trio Mariano Caporale, Mariano Sanchez and Hector Parodi.
 However, Cruciani departed midway through the season, and it was the local striker Zahid Hasan Ameli who lead Abahani to the title, by scoring 12 league goals under club legends Satyajit Das Rupu and Amalesh Sen who served as the team manager and head coach respectively.
 The same coaching staff managed to stir Abahani to consecutive league titles the following year.
 After securing the 2010 Federation Cup trophy, Amalesh Sen's Abahani side became the first club to win hattrick B.League titles with their 2009–10 Bangladesh League triumph, and striker Enamul Haque also became the first local golden boot winner in B.League history.
 The following season, Dhanmondi Club who were renamed as Sheikh Jamal Dhanmondi Club, became the first club aside from Abahani to win the professional league.